arve0/objectifiedetree/README.md

 This package uses the python implementation of etree, which makes it slower than the C-implementation found in CPython.
 An alternative would be to mmonkey-patch the built-in with [forbiddenfruit](https://github.com/clarete/forbiddenfruit), but I haven't looked into this.

-`objectifiedetree` has copied the etree python implementation from [CPython 3.4 Lib/xml/etree](https://github.com/python/cpython/tree/master/Lib/xml/etree) and will probably only work with Python 3.4.
+`objectifiedetree` has copied the python implementation of etree from [CPython 3.4 Lib/xml/etree](https://github.com/python/cpython/tree/master/Lib/xml/etree) and will probably only work with Python 3.4.

 ## Installation